 Hong Kong's excellent geographical location, low risk, ease of doing business and a strong institutional structure, are all positive attributes that will continue to strengthen Hong Kong's position as a place for doing both regional and international business, and the number of business travellers is expected to further increase accordingly.
-According to CEI's Industry Survey 2015 organised by CEI Asia magazine, the Hong Kong Convention and Exhibition Centre (HKCEC) and AsiaWorld Expo (AWE) were cited among the top three venues in Asia.
-With the tight supply of exhibition spaces at HKCEC and AWE during peak seasons, the Chief Executive announced in the 2015 Policy Address that the government will consider constructing a new convention centre above the Exhibition Station of the Shatin to Central Link around 202064.
+The Government is committed to enhancing the appeal of Hong Kong as an ideal MICE (Meetings, Incentive travels, Conventions and Exhibitions) destination in Asia.
+In 2016, there was a total of 1,891,017 overnight MICE visitor arrivals to Hong Kong, representing a YoY 9.9% growth.

-A number of Hong Kong's large-scale infrastructure projects, namely the Guangzhou-Shenzhen-Hong Kong Express Rail Link, the Hong Kong-Zhuhai-Macao Bridge (HZMB), a rail connection between the Hong Kong and Shenzhen airports, the Tuen Mun-Chek Lap Kok Link and the Tuen Mun Western Bypass are expected to be completed between 2016 and 2018 to enhance the connectivity to nearby major cities in mainland China, especially within the Pearl River Delta (PRD) region.
+A number of Hong Kong's large-scale infrastructure projects, namely the Guangzhou-Shenzhen-Hong Kong Express Rail Link, the Hong Kong-Zhuhai-Macao Bridge (HZMB), a rail connection between the Hong Kong and Shenzhen airports, the Tuen Mun-Chek Lap Kok Link and the Tuen Mun Western Bypass are expected to be completed between 2017 and 2018 to enhance the connectivity to nearby major cities in mainland China, especially within the Pearl River Delta (PRD) region.